 Partly because the grand duke affliction occurs each year and the pi yao is one of the most common methods used by feng shui practitioners to appease it.

 The piyao is the ninth son of the Dragon king and also known by a variety of aliases including Pi Xiu (貔貅) and Pi Xie(貔邪).

 In addition to that, males with a single antler or horn is known as a Tian Lu (天祿), while females with a two antlers or horns are known as Bi Xie (辟邪).

 Males can also be referred to as Pi (貔) while females can also be referred to as Xiu (貅).

-It is a celestial creature with a body and face that resembles a lion, with either one or two horns, and feathered wings on it’s sides.
+It is a celestial creature with a body and face that resembles a lion, with either one or two horns, a curled tail, and feathered wings on it’s sides.

 Thus, it is often referred to as the winged lion and frequently depicted sitting on a bed of gold coins.

 This is understandable as when they are made as display items, sometimes the unique details that differentiate them can be hard to observe, resulting in difficulties in telling them apart.

 When people talk about folklore about Pixiu, it is almost always about one mythological story.